Electronic Travel Authorisation (ETA)

 From 2025, if your P&O Cruises holiday enters or transits through the UK and you are an eligible EU or eligible non-EU citizen, you will need to apply for an Electronic Travel Authorisation (ETA) from the UK Government – in advance of travel – to be granted permission to enter the UK.

-Please note: an ETA is required for all EU and non-EU citizens, including babies and children aged under 18 who do not require a visa for short stays or do not have any other UK immigration status.
-British and Irish citizens who travel on a British or Irish passport, or a passport showing an eligible certificate of entitlement, do not need an ETA to travel to the UK.
+Please note: An ETA is required for all EU and non-EU citizens, including children under 18 (who do not require a visa for short stays or do not have any other UK immigration status).

 For all other travellers, an ETA will be required from the following dates: